 Skip to Content

-At the basis of good policy is sound business operations that customers, other institutions and parties can rely on.
+Good policy is based on sound business operations that customers, other institutions and parties can rely on.
 Good regulation, external supervision and a good system of self-regulation contribute to this.
+As a trade association, the Association puts current issues on the agenda, offers members a platform for discussion, shares good practices and represents the sector in the public debate.

-For insurers, the customer is central to everything they do.
-A robust system of laws, rules and regulations - and the associated supervision of compliance with them via De Nederlandsche Bank and the Netherlands Authority for the Financial Markets - contributes to protecting customers, monitoring the quality of products and thus ensuring a stable sector.
-Europe supervises European insurers through the European Supervisory Framework Solvency II.
+For insurers, the customer is at the heart of everything they do.
+A robust system of laws, rules, regulations and the associated supervision of compliance via the Dutch Central Bank and the Netherlands Authority for the Financial Markets contributes to protecting customers, monitoring the quality of products and thus ensuring a stable sector.
+Europe supervises European insurers through the European supervisory framework Solvency II.

 Vision on supervision

-At the basis of sound business operations are three pillars: transparency to the outside world, insurers who are accountable for their own functioning and that internal supervision is effectively anchored in the organization.
-In addition to external supervision by DNB and the AFM, self-regulation applies to members of the Association.
-The Association puts topics on the agenda in the field of supervision, offers members a platform for discussion, shares good practices and represents the sector in the public debate.
+There are three pillars at the basis of sound business operations: transparency to the outside world, insurers who are accountable for their own performance and that internal supervision is effectively anchored in the organisation.
+In addition to external supervision by DNB and the AFM, members of the Association are subject to self-regulation .

 Principle-based supervision

-Since the financial crisis, insurers have had to deal with more and stricter legal rules, more intensive supervision of compliance and a strongly increasing role from Europe in this area.
+Since the financial crisis, insurers have had to deal with increasingly strict legal rules, more intensive supervision of compliance and a sharply increasing role from Europe in this area.

 Laws and regulations should be principle-based as much as possible.
 This means that insurers endorse the usefulness and necessity of laws and regulations, but at the same time the legislator must keep an eye on their practical implementation.
-In other words: the legislator must also enable insurers to tailor laws and regulations to their specific situation, in other words tailor-made solutions to enable efficient and effective business operations.
+In other words, the legislator must also enable insurers to tailor laws and regulations to their specific situation, i.e. tailor-made solutions to enable efficient and effective business operations.

-Efficient and effective external supervision, that is what the Association is committed to at national and European level (for example through umbrella organisation Insurance Europe).
+Efficient and effective external supervision, that is what the Association is committed to at national and European level (through, for example, the umbrella organisation Insurance Europe).
 The Vision on Supervision contains 10 important principles:

 2. Regulators manage public expectations

-3. In their communication, supervisors have an eye for the balance between openness and confidentiality
+3. In their communication, supervisors pay attention to the balance between openness and confidentiality

-4. Supervisors exercise effective supervision: risk-based with an eye for value for money
+4. Supervisors supervise effectively: risk-based with an eye for value for money

-5. Regulators do not take the legislator's or the insurer's seat
+5. Regulators do not take the place of the legislator or the insurer

-6. Supervisors only carry out and coordinate highly necessary investigations
+6. Supervisors only conduct and coordinate investigations that are absolutely necessary

 7. Supervisors work well together to avoid overlap